Ivraj/react_node_docker_starter/README.md

 # react_node_docker_starter

-A starter repo for a CRA frontend with a Node.js backend, both dockerized with a docker-compose file.
+A starter repo for a CRA frontend with a Node.js backend.
+Both are run in separate docker containers and controlled with docker-compose.

 ## Getting Started